Skip to main content

 • Weather & Natural Disasters

-The weather in Colorado Springs is as varied as the scenery around it.
+The weather in Colorado Springs is as diverse as its landscape.
 It is not unusual to encounter thunderstorms, lightning, flash floods, forest fire smoke, or hail during your time in Colorado.
-It’s important to be prepared for all types of conditions when out in the elements.

 • Neighbourhoods